Program Director's Message

 Director, Center for Liver Diseases

 Graduated from State University of New York Health Science Center at Brooklyn.
 Internship and residency in Internal Medicine completed at Albany Medical Center, Albany, New York.
 Gastroenterology fellowship completed at Hospital of the University of Pennsylvania, Philadelphia PA.
 Assistant/Associate Professor of Medicine at Hospital of the University of Pennsylvania 1982-1997.
 AssociateProfessor/Professor of Medicine at University of Texas Southwestern Medical Center 1997-2009.
-He is Director, Center for Liver Diseases at Winthrop University Hospital.
+He is Director, Center for Liver Diseases at NYU Winthrop Hospital.
 He is board certified in GI and Transplant Hepatology.
 His subspecialty is Hepatology.

 Bhawna Halwan, MD